walexand3r/4YP/README.md

 Understanding machine learned systems using visual analytics

-hypoML visual analytics app built in colaboration with Qianwen Wang Additional development contained in hypoML folder (use Javascript, React, D3)
+hypoML visual analytics app built in colaboration with Qianwen Wang.
+Additional development contained in hypoML folder (using Javascript, React, D3)

 Other files provide code used for testing of hypoML tool, separated into image processing and ML.
 Two datasets processed in a variety of ways to test hypotheses about what is harmful/ useful to an ML model.
 Data produced by learning and testing process is analysed using hypoML to draw conclusions.